 You can use vodka, rum, brandy, or bourbon.
 Vodka tends to be the cheapest option.
 However, rum, brandy, or bourbon will make a deeper caramelized flavor.

-However, it really up to you which one you choose to use.
+It’s really up to you which one you choose to use.

-Important Tips for Making Instant Pot Vanilla Extract
+Important Tips For Making Instant Pot Vanilla Extract

 - Never use a stovetop pressure cooker.
 Alcohol under pressure can be very dangerous, especially around open flames.